Paerātā railway station: History

+Proposal and planning

 New train stations for Drury West and Paerata are included in a July 2017 proposal for Auckland infrastructure spending of $600 million to support new housing announced by the government.
 They will be built and owned by a new Crown Infrastructure Partners body, as the Auckland Council has reached its borrowing limit.
 The new station will be just east of Paerata Rise, about 1 km north of the original station.

-As part of the New Zealand Upgrade Programme, Jacinda Ardern's government announced $371 million in funding towards the electrification of track from Papakura to Pukekohe, and a separate $247 million towards the construction of two new stations in Drury Central and Drury West.
+As part of the New Zealand Upgrade Programme, the Sixth Labour Government announced $371 million in funding towards the electrification of track from Papakura to Pukekohe, and a separate $247 million towards the construction of two new stations in Drury Central and Drury West.
 This was later expanded to include a third station at Paerata.

 Planning consent was granted for the Drury Central and Paerata stations in February 2022, with further work being undertaken to gain approval for the Drury West station.

-The new stations have attracted criticism from public transport advocates, who say that they are too designed for auto-dependency.
+Naming

-In May 2022, KiwiRail and Auckland Transport announced proposed names for the three stations, replacing the placeholder names of Paerata, Drury West, and Drury Central.
-These names were gifted by mana whenua, in order to restore the original te reo Māori names of the area.
+In May 2022, KiwiRail and Auckland Transport proposed a name for the new station, gifted by mana whenua.
 The placeholder name of Paerata was replaced by Paeraataa, reflecting the preference of Waikato Tainui for using double vowels instead of macrons to indicate vowel length.
-The name derives from a conflation of 'pae', a Māori word meaning 'a ridge or resting place', and 'raataa', referring to a rātā tree.
+The name derives from a conflation of pae, a Māori word meaning 'a ridge or resting place', and raataa, referring to a rātā tree.

-In August 2022, the New Zealand Geographic Board returned its verdict on the name, rejecting the use of double vowels as preferred by the Mana Whenua Forum, and instead recommending the name 'Paerātā', in line with national and te reo Māori orthographic standards.
-The iwi involved expressed strong dislike of the decision, saying that standardisation of the written form is a loss of their identity and homogenisation of culture, and that they want their children to not be penalised in schools and to learn written te reo Māori in their regional form.
-The public consultations on the name change ran until early November that year.
-The Board's recommended name was approved by the Land Information Minister Damien O'Connor in March 2023.
+In August 2022, the New Zealand Geographic Board, rejected the use of double vowels, and instead recommended the name Paerātā, in line with national standards.
+The iwi involved expressed strong dislike of the decision, but the board's recommended name was approved by the Land Information Minister Damien O'Connor in March 2023.

+Opening

+Minister for Rail Winston Peters and Simon Watts, representing the Minister of Transport, officially opened the Paerātā and Drury stations during a ceremony held at Drury on 1 August 2026.
+Passenger services began the following day.